elastic/helm-charts/elasticsearch/README.md

 If you currently have a cluster deployed with the [helm/charts stable][] chart you can follow the [migration guide][].

-### How to install OSS version of Elasticsearch?

-Deploying OSS version of Elasticsearch can be done by setting `image` value to [Elasticsearch OSS Docker image][]

-An example of Elasticsearch cluster using OSS version can be found in [examples/oss][].

 ### How to install plugins?

 The recommended way to install plugins into our Docker images is to create a